spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 2. From the left **Main Menu**, click **Linked Edge Hosts**.

 3. Click **Generate token**.
-This will generate a token you will use to link this host with other hosts.
+This will make the host start generating tokens you will use to link this host with other hosts.
 The base-64 encoded token contains the IP address of the node, as well as an OTP that will expire in two minutes.
+Once a token expires, the leader node generates another token automatically.

 4. Click the **Copy** button to copy the token.